-The 2017 season is underway
+The 2017 season is heading into the final months

 Saturday public nights at Ashton Observatory run from April through October.
 Except for first Saturdays of each month, evenings begin with a classroom program at 8:00 pm.
 Free admission.